Robin-WZQ/AGFD-20K/README.md

     <img src=https://github.com/Robin-WZQ/AGFD-30/blob/main/logo.png width="700"/>
 </div>

-Can we use generated human face for training a model?
-If the generated faces is realistic enough, how can we use it to generate faces we want?
-What the reflections from prompt to vary human faces are?
+Can we use generated human face to train a model?
+If the model can generate faces that are realistic enough, how can we use it to generate faces we want?
+What is the mapping between prompt and vary human faces?

-Besides, many times we need to construct a good test dataset to test the robust capacity of the trained model.
-But selecting pictures 精挑细选的 from searching engines is laborious and also facing the problem of cleaning (due to the low quality of the data like: unrelated, low-resolution, unbalanced, etc.).
+Besides, many times we need to construct a good test dataset to test the robustness of the trained model.
+But selecting images carefully from searching engines is laborious and also facing the problem of cleaning (due to the low quality of the data like: unrelated, low-resolution, unbalanced, etc.).
 How the diffusion model can help us solve this problem?

-In the past 3 years, we have seen the 爆发 development of the **Diffusion Model**, it now can generate brilliant pictures according to user's prompt.
+In the past 3 years, we have seen the explosive growth of the **Diffusion Model**, it now can generate brilliant pictures according to user's prompt.
 In this program, I test the diffusion model in the capacity of generating realistic human faces.
-All in all, the propose of this program are the following two points:
+And purposes of this program are the following two points:

-1. Construct a not bad faces dataset for testing;
+1. Construct a not bad faces dataset for robustness testing;
 2. Use these data to do something interesting.
-I don't know if it is helpful for others, but it is useful for me 🤣🤣🤣
+I don't know if it helps anyone, but it works for me 🤣🤣🤣

 The principles I followed in generated face are: